MadAppGang/identifo-admin/README.md

 ```bash
 $ npm run test:cov
 ```
+Generated coverage report is going to appear as a `coverage` folder in the project's root.

 ### Mocking Api Calls

 Api calls are described in services `src/services`.
 Each service has it's mocked version.
-In order to make use of mocked services instead of actual ones you should set a `MOCK_API=true` environment variable either throught cli or using `.env` file in the project's root.
+In order to make use of mocked services instead of actual ones you should set a `MOCK_API=true` environment variable either through cli or using `.env` file in the project's root.